TeamREPENTOGON/REPENTOGON/docs/docs/ItemConfig.md

 #### boolean CanRerollCollectible ( int ID ) {: .copyable aria-label='Functions' }
 Returns `true` if the collectible can be rerolled.

+???- bug "Bug"
+    Despite not being a static function, this function must be called with a `.`, like `Isaac.GetItemConfig().CanRerollCollectible(1)`.

 ___
 ### GetTaggedItems () {: aria-label='Functions' }
 #### [ItemConfig_Item](ItemConfig_Item.md)[] GetTaggedItems ( int Tags ) {: .copyable aria-label='Functions' }